We understand that the festive season can be difficult for people who have experienced a major change or loss in their life.

-Feelings of loneliness, isolation and sadness are common and traditions such as Christmas can be painful reminders of how different life has become.
+Feelings of loneliness, isolation and sadness are common and traditions over the festive season can be painful reminders of how different life has become.

-To help, we've put together some tips for coping with cancer over Christmas:
+To help, we’ve put together some tips for coping with cancer over the festive season:

-It is important to be flexible about the way you celebrate Christmas as it can create stress for yourself and others by trying to maintain traditions that aren't practical during this time of your life.
-Let go of trying to have the perfect Christmas.
+It is important to be flexible about the way you celebrate the festive season as it can create stress for yourself and others by trying to maintain traditions that aren’t practical during this time of your life.
+Let go of trying to have the perfect holiday season.